n3M3Z1Z/python_projects/README.md

 # python_projects
-python projects related to cybersecurity &amp; hacking
+python projects related to cybersecurity & hacking

 Attention some files contain malicious content it its for educational purpuses only don't use them to couse any harm

 whois.py - a nslookup tool
-caesarcipher.py - a tool to encrypt and decrypt messages passgen.py - a (safe) password generator passmanager.py - a passwordmanager tool (bugged) portscanner.py - a portscan script useing nmap in python (bugged)
+caesarcipher.py - a tool to encrypt and decrypt messages passgen.py - a password generator that creates a strong and safe password. passmanager.py - a passwordmanager tool (bugged) portscanner.py - a portscan script useing nmap in python (bugged)

-voldemort.py - a examplpe of ransomware
-decrypt.py - the tool to decrypt files encrypted by voldemort.py
+voldemort.py - ransomware, encryoṕtion of all files in current folder. decrypt.py - the tool to decrypt files encrypted by voldemort.py